Bessie Jones (Welsh singer): Early life and career

-HMV and later years
+His Master's Voice and later years

-Jones was a contract singer for HMV studios from 1913 to 1926 recording popular numbers as well as Welsh folksongs in the original Welsh.
+Jones was a contract singer for Gramophone Company studios from 1913 to 1926 recording popular numbers as well as Welsh folksongs in the original Welsh.
 Among her notable recordings was the original 1918 recording of the song "Peter Pan", Noël Coward's first lyric for the London stage, from the revue Tails Up!.
 This was Coward's first publicly performed song.
-She was one of HMV's contract singers to use the pseudonym "Madame Deering."
+She was one of the His Master's Voice contract singers to use the pseudonym "Madame Deering".

-When HMV's earliest recordings of the Gilbert and Sullivan operas were made between 1918 and 1924 under the direction of Rupert D'Oyly Carte, Jones sang the roles of Peep-Bo in The Mikado (1918), Gianetta and Fiametta in The Gondoliers (1919), Kate in The Yeomen of the Guard (1920), Edith in The Pirates of Penzance (1921), Lady Saphir in Patience (1922), Celia in Iolanthe (1923) and Josephine in H.M.S.
+When His Master's Voice earliest recordings of the Gilbert and Sullivan operas were made between 1918 and 1924 under the direction of Rupert D'Oyly Carte, Jones sang the roles of Peep-Bo in The Mikado (1918), Gianetta and Fiametta in The Gondoliers (1919), Kate in The Yeomen of the Guard (1920), Edith in The Pirates of Penzance (1921), Lady Saphir in Patience (1922), Celia in Iolanthe (1923) and Josephine in H.M.S.
 Pinafore (1924).
-Also for HMV, Jones recorded Edward German's Merrie England under the direction of the composer in 1918, and Puccini's Madame Butterfly in 1924, in which she sang Kate Pinkerton.
+Also for His Master's Voice, Jones recorded Edward German's Merrie England under the direction of the composer in 1918, and Puccini's Madame Butterfly in 1924, in which she sang Kate Pinkerton.
 For the same company Jones recorded less serious repertoire, including the songs "Down Zummerzet way" (by T C Sterndale Bennett), "The interfering parrot" (from The Geisha), "Up there!" (by Ivor Novello), "Daddy's sweetheart" (by Liza Lehmann), and "The Mirror Song" (by Oscar Straus).

 In the concert hall, Jones's repertoire included Berlioz' La damnation de Faust and Bach's St Matthew Passion.
 She was a pioneer broadcaster, singing on BBC radio when the organisation was still a limited company.
 In one performance from 1938 on a BBC radio programme in Wales, she was accompanied on the piano by her husband Edgar Jones.